CiscoDevNet/subscriber-awareness/README.md

 </p>
 *Figure 1.
 TMN model*

 In the Telecommunication Management Network (TMN) Model shown in Figure 1., the subscriber awareness fades away as the layer goes down, which means that the network element layer may have no idea who is the subscriber of the flow while the business management layer has all the subscriber knowledge.
 The current ODL platform is flow-aware and device-aware, but not subscriber-aware.
 We add the subscriber awarenss to the ODL platform to enable the association between flow, subscriber, device, and service.
-The hierarchy is shown in Figure 2.
+The association hierarchy is shown in Figure 2.
 Flows, device, subscriber, and service instance can point to each other (not limited to hierarchy).
-The link to the service instance can be implemented in the future easily based on our project architecture.
+The association to the service instance can be implemented in the future easily based on our project architecture.
 <p align="left">
   <img src="https://cloud.githubusercontent.com/assets/15353120/17421682/b47f1c62-5a60-11e6-8661-4594f00e1dd2.png" height="250"/>
 </p>